 The Company has fully allocated the transaction price to the license and the technology transfer services which represents a single performance obligation because they were not capable of being distinct on their own.
 The Company recognized revenue for this performance obligation using the straight-line method over the transfer service period.
-The revenue for this performance obligation has been fully recognized as of June 30, 2020.
-No revenue related to this performance obligation was recognized during the three and six months ended June 30, 2020.
-During the six months ended June 30, 2019, the transaction price for this performance obligation was increased by \$1.0 million due to the satisfaction of a development milestone under the license agreement.
-This amount was fully recognized as revenue during the six months ended June 30, 2019, as the related performance obligation was fully satisfied.
+The revenue for this performance obligation has been fully recognized as of March 31, 2020.
+No revenue related to this performance obligation was recognized during the three months ended March 31, 2020 and 2019.